What about taking your strategy for LinkedIn to the next level?

 1) LinkedIn has over 690+ million members

-LinkedIn has passed the half billion user mark!
-The company has grown year after year since it was founded in 2002, and the acquisition by Microsoft has certainly not slowed it down.
+LinkedIn has passed the half-billion-user mark.
+The company has grown year after year since it was founded in 2002, and the acquisition by Microsoft led to more growth.

 2) Almost 45% of members are also monthly active